 Cranes & Elevating Work Platforms

-Gilmore Engineers can provide an expert in cranes, elevating work platforms and lifting equipment.
+Gilmore Engineers can provide mechanical engineering experts in cranes, elevating work platforms and lifting equipment.
 Our engineer will analyse the evidence and locate the root cause of failures in these areas.

 For over 30 years, Gilmore Engineers has been a leader in the investigation and analysis of a variety of different types of incidents.
 During this time Gilmore Engineers have provided over 1,500 reports to members of the legal profession for matters before District, Supreme and Federal Courts.